citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/additional-features/mobile-and-field-service/use/daily-rote.md

 1. The following filter enables the user to restrict the participation of items in the standard feature listing, making it easier to find the desired items:

--   **Technician: **inform the name of the technician responsible for service requests;
+-   **Technician**: inform the name of the technician responsible for service requests;

 -   **Opening Period**: inform the opening period of service requests;